Should investments in gold be for the long term?

 Gold investments aren’t just about protecting yourself from global economic woes.
 The yellow metal provides a healthy dose of balance, liquidity, and insurance for your investment portfolio.
 Gold creates balance by hedging the risks you may otherwise have faced when investing in other asset classes.
 Certain asset classes like real estate cannot be sold instantly.
 Gold is one of the most liquid forms of investment that can be sold into the secondary market at any point in time, providing much-needed liquidity for your portfolio.
 There are other benefits of investing in gold as well.
 Adverse economic forces over which you may have no control like inflation, counterparty risks and currency deflation can impact the overall value of your investments.
 Gold provides insurance against these risks by beating the rate of inflation and reducing volatility through predictable returns.

 Tax bills play an important role in determining the total value of returns on your investments.
 Investments in most asset classes are taxable and the taxman axes the profits you make over time.
 Investments that may appear to have a strong performance can suddenly look pale when your tax bill is factored in.
 Gold, on the other hand, is a hugely tax-efficient investment avenue.
 In the UK, all investment-grade gold is VAT free.
 Additionally, gold coins that have a face value and are considered legal tender in the UK are exempt from Capital Gains Tax (CGT).
-As an investor, you can save CGT on a threshold of £12,000 profits in a single tax year.
-This is a significant amount of tax relief and if you hold onto your gold investments over time and plan any sales by factoring CGT exemptions year-on-year.
+As an investor, you can save CGT on a threshold of £12,000 in profits in a single tax year.
+This is a significant amount of tax relief and if you hold onto your gold investments over time and plan any sales by factoring in CGT exemptions year-on-year.

 At Physical Gold, we are continuously studying the gold market and we can advise you on the right times to buy and sell.
 Please call us on (020) 7060 9992 to discuss your investment objectives and horizons.
 You can also reach us online by visiting our website.